ln-komandur/linux-utils/Dictation support/ReadMe.md

   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
 ```
 It is addressed by ensuring that `~/.local/bin` is prepended to the `$PATH` variable for the `<user>`

+**Note on alternate method:** Follow [these instructions if using ydotool and to be independent of X Server](https://github.com/ideasman42/nerd-dictation/blob/main/readme-ydotool.rst)

 ### Starting the listener